Wondering which destination you should choose for your next beach vacation?

 Unlike Cancun’s unfiltered beach access along the Hotel Zone, direct beach access is a major inclusion in Punta Cana.

-Luxury suites with ocean views cost a pretty penny!
+Luxury suites with ocean views and swim-up options cost a pretty penny!

 The hotels are also more spread out, meaning you’ll have to take shuttles to get between them.